When we think of a team or a coach, we probably assume that the topic is sports. But the coaching of teams exists in today’s workplace as well.

 Team dynamics often create unpredictability.
 Coaches shouldn’t expect to drive the direction and specific outcomes of the team; instead, they must be willing to learn the ways in which the team works, and then coach accordingly.

 A team coach should be finely attuned to the many relationships within the team.
-The coach has to work within at least three relational units: with individual coachees, with the team as a whole, and, finally, with the organization.
+The coach has to work within at least 3 relational units: with individual coachees, with the team as a whole, and, finally, with the organization.

-And remember – team coaching doesn’t always have immediate results.
+6. Remember that team coaching doesn’t always have immediate results.

 Effective team coaching does require some altruism and a strong desire to help your organization.
 Other business and organizational demands are great and constant.
 Don’t expect too much too soon from the team members.

-If a leader coach is persistent, the team and the individuals within it will function better.
-And you can start slow – introducing small changes that foster growth and development.
+If a leader-coach is persistent, the team and the individuals within it will function better.
+And you can start slow — introducing small changes that foster growth and development.